apache/mxnet/docs/how_to/add_op_in_backend.md

 dL/dx = dL/dy * dy/dx = dL/dy * (2*a*x + b).
 ```
 The above equation indicates that `dL/dx` depends on the gradient
-of the output tensor and the input tensor.
+of the output tensor and value of the input tensor.
 The backward function's signature is the same as the forward function's.
 With the aforementioned information in mind,
 let's breakdown the following backward function line by line.